Ian-Ennis/next-graphcms-shows-access/live.md

 There are other means of mirroring a repo without your project being directly connected to the base.
 See GitHub's documentation on [duplicating a repository].

+## Live coding session
+Prior to the live coding session, please mirror the base repository, as documented in [Getting Started](#getting-started).
+We also recommend reviewing the issues below.
+You may familiarize yourself with the codebase, but we ask that you refrain from beginning any work before the session.

+When the session begins, you'll be asked to configure the project, assigned a task, and given time to complete the task.
+The party who invited you to complete this assessment will be available to answer questions and, if needed, hints.
+If time allows, you're free to complete more than one task.
+Commit and push your work as you would under real-world conditions.
+When the live session is complete, please share your work with the assessor.

+Some time will be reserved for final questions and comments.

 ## Issues
 Below is a collection of issues for the project.
 Visit the issue pages for details, relevant screenshots, and acceptance criteria.

 <div class="header-row">
+  <div>ID</div>
   <div>Title</div>
   <div>Type</div>
   <div>Effort (Fibonacci)</div>